michellebach/COGS219_FINAL/README.md

 cogs219_flip.py on Mar 2, 2025 -> able to flip through all iamges by clicking 'next' arrow

 bach_drafts on Mar 3, 2025 -> clock indicator (cannot rotate yet)

+cogs219_clockhand.py on Mar 4, 2025 -> clockhand can move with wheel